florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## VMware Guide
-The integration bewteen Ansible is VMware is quite extensive.
+The integration between Ansible is VMware is quite extensive.
 The official Ansible documentation contains an [entire section around Ansible for VMware](https://docs.ansible.com/ansible/latest/scenario_guides/guide_vmware.html).
 You can also get the [collection source code](https://github.com/ansible-collections/vmware.vmware_rest) directly.

 Pick a simple use case and make it work.
 For example, look at the [vmware_guest module](https://docs.ansible.com/ansible/latest/collections/community/vmware/vmware_guest_module.html) and use it to create a virtual machine on an ESXi host: